 The College complies with all verification requirements as directed by the U.S. Department of Education.
-A student must complete the verification process before receiving a notification of federal aid eligibility (grants, loans, and work-study).
+If selected, students must complete the verification process before receiving a notification of federal aid eligibility (grants, loans, and work-study).

-All applicants for whom the College has received a valid FAFSA record (i.e., not rejected) while still enrolled must submit required documentation by the deadline.
+All applicants for whom the College has received a valid FAFSA record (i.e. not rejected by the federal processor) while still enrolled must submit required documentation by the deadline.
 This date is 120 days after the applicant’s last date of enrollment.
-An applicant who does not meet the deadline will forfeit his or her eligibility for federal aid per current federal regulations.
+An applicant who does not meet the deadline will forfeit his or her eligibility for all federal aid per current federal regulations.

 It is rare for an overpayment situation to occur since SUNY Adirondack will not award federal aid until the verification process is completed.
 If one should occur, the student will be asked to repay the College the proper funds.
 If the College is not able to collect the overpayment, the case will be referred to the U.S. Department of Education.